Vexurion/hush/docs/README.md

  - Address and location searching.
 Allows the user to search easily for desired locations by name.

 ###### NOTIFICATIONS
- - Recieve a silent notification to indicate your *Silent* or *Vibrate-Mode* initiating.
+ - Receive a silent notification to indicate your *Silent* or *Vibrate-Mode* initiating.

 ## Intended users